ZeshunShi/AUDITEM/README.md

 # AUDITEM: AUtomated and Decentralized InTegrity vErification Model

-- Chaincodes: three chaincodes, written in go-lang.
+- Chaincodes: Three chaincodes for data integrity verification, written in go-lang.
-- API: API files to interact with blockchain.
+- API: API files that used to interact with blockchain.
-- DIVT: The DIVT protocol is programmed using the Python Jupyter notebook.
+- DIVT: The DIVT protocol, which is programmed using the Python Jupyter notebook.
-- Evaluation: Benchmark results of five blockchain platforms.
+- Evaluation: The benchmark results of five blockchain platforms.